MohammedAlhajji/my-site/content/posts/Valerie-Solanas.md

 draft = false
 +++

-Here is the corrected text with improved markdown visualization:

 # Valerie Solanas

 Valerie Solanas dreamt of a world with no men.
 Her legacy and life, however, were marred by a constant portrayal of her as an ancillary act in the grand play of other men.